Kyzael/BitCrafty/docs/Phase-2-Implementation-Plan.md

 - [x] TypeScript compilation with no errors
 - [x] ESLint passes with no warnings

+## ✅ Phase 2 Complete!

+All validation criteria have been met.
+The React Flow implementation now provides:
+- Clean, professional node styling with profession-colored borders
+- Proper hierarchical layout using Dagre
+- Full profession-based filtering functionality
+- Seamless integration with existing BitCrafty data

 ## 🚀 Ready to Continue?

-Phase 2 will provide the core foundation needed for all subsequent phases:
+Phase 2 provides the solid foundation needed for all subsequent phases:
 - **Phase 3**: Interactive features (selection, search, double-click)
 - **Phase 4**: Crafting queue and resource calculation
 - **Phase 5**: Advanced features (subtree filtering, keyboard navigation)